 - Fewer chargeback issues – Low risk merchant accounts restrict chargebacks to around 1% of transactions.
 High risk merchant account providers apply higher tolerances.

 - Sell as much as you want – Transaction volume limits can restrict your business.
 Worrying about high ticket items is not something you need.
-These are not issues when you operate a high risk merchant account.
+These are some of the high-risk benefits merchant accounts receive when operating a high risk merchant account.

 There are other benefits too.
 We will be happy to fill you in once we understand your business.